SiS 6326: Linux support

 There is little support for Linux aside from the drivers developed independently by Thomas Winischhofer.
 Since the driver does not support OpenGL, not even the Windows one provided by SiS, it only allows for 2D acceleration.
 There is also an experimental FrameBuffer driver developed by Sergio Costas, currently unsupported, available only for 2.4 kernels and without any kind of hardware acceleration.
 This driver was not ported to 2.6 because the native VesaFB driver available offered the same capabilities.

 Variants and immediate successors

-In 1998, DVD/Macro-Vision and then AGP variants of the SiS6326 were released.
-Later that year, northbridge chipsets with integrated GPUs were released: SiS530 for Socket 7, and SiS620 for socket 370.
-It was in April 1999 that the SiS6326 was made officially obsolete by the SiS 300.
+In 1998, DVD/Macro-Vision and then AGP variants of the SiS 6326 were released.
+Later that year, northbridge chipsets with integrated GPUs were released: SiS 530 for Socket 7, and SiS 620 for socket 370, both based in a cut down version of the SiS 6326, named SiS 6306 operating at 40 MHz.
+It was in April 1999 that the SiS 6326 was made officially obsolete by the SiS 300.